wodowiesel/PiFunk/README.md

 (`-std=gnu++17` if you like with version 11/14/17 or later)

-`-pedantic-errors` for error console messages if problem between c99 and gnu extensions

 `-Iinclude ` for using include-directory with header files

 `-I/opt/vc/include/` for loading bcm headers folder-path